About Your Surgery

 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

 When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).
 You will stay there until you are awake and your pain is under control.
-Most patients return to their room after a few hours in the PACU, but some will need to stay in the PACU overnight for observation.
+Most people return to their room after a few hours in the PACU, but some will need to stay there overnight for observation.

 You will receive oxygen through a thin tube called a nasal cannula that rests below your nose.
 A nurse will be monitoring your body temperature, pulse, blood pressure, and oxygen levels.

 You will have a patient-controlled analgesia (PCA) device.
-PCA uses a computerized pump to deliver pain medication into your IV or epidural space (in your spine).
-For more information, please read Patient-Controlled Analgesia (PCA), located in the “Additional Resources” section.
+PCA uses a computerized pump to deliver pain medication into your IV or epidural space.
+For more information, read Patient-Controlled Analgesia (PCA).

 - It is important to walk around after surgery.
 Your nurse will help you get out of bed the day after your surgery.
 Your activity will be increased until you can walk the halls in the hospital without help.
 Walking every 2 hours is a good goal.
 This will help prevent blood clots in your legs and reduce your risk of pneumonia.